If you've seen Sharpie plates all over Pinterest, you've probably wondered the same thing I did… do they actually work?

 I ended up putting mine in at 450 for about an hour.
 It might have been a bit excessive, but the Sharpie has survived several trips through the dishwasher already without any signs of wear.

-Hi Ashley!
+Hi Katie!
 Was that with the oil Sharpies?
 Just wondering!
 Did some for gifts for our children for Christmas!
 Now I am wondering if I should scrap the whole project!

 OH man I keep hearing it doesn't work :(.
 I heard you have to handwash only.
 Then I heard that there is a certain type of sharpie you must use but for the life of me I can't google and find the right kind.